itsteddyyo/strategy-pack/documentation/AREA.md

 This will create a Dashboard with multiple View for your specific Areas.

-If you want to personalize and configure this auto-generated Dashboard take a look at [the configuration documentation](#configuration).
+If you want to personalize and configure this auto-generated Dashboard, take a look at [the configuration documentation](#configuration).

 ## Configuration